-School delays will continue to be 90 minutes.
-A 90-minute delay will mean that drop-off is from 10:15-10:30am with the school day officially beginning at 10:30am.
+In coordination with Talawanda, delays will be 2-hours.
+A 2-hour delay will mean that drop-off is from 10:35-11:00am with the school day officially beginning at 11:00am.
 We will remind you of these times whenever there is a delay.
 If we have a delay on a Wednesday, the early release will be canceled and dismissal will be at 3:30pm.

-Unless explicitly communicated, students in Grades 7/8 will be expected to arrive, as usual, 45 minutes prior to the regular start of school.
-On a 90-minute delay math class would begin promptly at 9:45am while other students would be expected to arrive between 10:15-10:30am.
+Unless explicitly communicated, students in Grades 7/8 will be expected to arrive, as usual, 45 minutes prior to the regular start of school or two hours after they normally arrive.

-On 90-minute delay days, we will offer Early Care whenever possible.
+On 2-hour delay days, we will offer Early Care whenever possible.
 It will depend on road conditions and staff availability.
 Our communications will include whether Early Care is available.

-If Early Care is available on a delayed start day, Early Care will start 90 minutes later at 9:00am.
+If Early Care is available on a delayed start day, Early Care will start two hours later at 9:30am.
 Drop-ins on those days will be limited to space available.
 As for all Extended Care scheduling, please email firstname.lastname@example.org.
 Extended Day will be held unless we have to close school early for weather.